Come spend the day, or watch our new videos!

 St. David’s Monument to the Mormon Battalion is white, three-sided, with an inset plaque.
 The monument commemorates the Morman Battalion’s camp in December 1846.
 Additional monuments can be found throughout the San Pedro River Valley.

 Trivia: Just east of the Mormon Battalion Monument, on the other side of Church Street, is a vacant lot.
 This was the location of the first chapel built in the St. David area.
 When completed, it was built of both lumber and adobe.
 In 1940, this building was replaced; during the construction, services were held in the school auditorium.
-Services were held in the second chapel building until 2010, when it was demolished.
+Services were held in the second chapel building until 2010 when it too was replaced and was later demolished in 2014.

 The families and members of the town of St. David welcome all beliefs.
 We recognize that our community is strengthened by each of our churches and faiths.
 For more information on local services, please visit [website link coming soon] for a list of local churches and service times.